jjwithanr/obsidian_bible_study/docs/New Testament/1 Corinthians/1Cor3.md

 #### v.16
 >Don't you know that you yourselves are God's temple and that God's Spirit lives in you?

+#### v.17
+>If anyone destroys God's temple, God will destroy him; for God's temple is sacred, and you are that temple.

+More pointedly, Paul states that anyone who actually destroys or tends to destroy God's temple will be destroyed by God (cf.[ Lev 15:31](Leviticus15#v.31)).
+The reason is clear: God's temple is "sacred" (GK 41), i.e., set apart to holiness ([Isa 28:16](Isaiah28#v.16); [Rev 3:12](Revelation3#v.12)).
+In his justice and holiness, God cannot allow any part of his holy work to be be damaged without bringing retribution.
+Here is a fitting warning to every Christian minister and worker.
+#haroldmare

+#### v.18
+>Do not deceive yourselves.
+If any of you thinks he is wise by the standards of this age, he should become a "fool" so that he may become wise.

+Paul now returns to the subject of "wisdom" (GK 5055) and warns the believers not to be deceived into thinking that the wisdom of this human age is sufficient for obtaining salvation and for building up the church of God.
+Rather, if any Christians think themselves to be wise by this world's standards, they must renounce dependance on that wisdom in order to really receive God's wisdom (v.18).
+#haroldmare

 #### v.21-22
 >So then, **no more boasting about men!** All things are yours, <sup>22</sup>whether Paul or Apollos or Cephas or the world or life or death or the present or the future—**all are yours**,